-Welcome to the new Pensions History site.
+Welcome to the Pensions History site.

-In fact, looked at from an historical perspective, what is perhaps most notable about Britain’s system of providing its citizens with an income in old age (whether via a state, occupational, or private pension) is that the overall system has long existed in a state of almost perpetual revolution.
+From an historical perspective, what is perhaps most notable about Britain’s system of providing its citizens with an income in old age (whether via a state, occupational, or private pension) is that the overall system has long existed in a state of almost perpetual revolution.
 This has had very profound consequences.
 Not least, it has made Britain’s pension system as a whole one of the most complex and least effective in the world.
 Even experts struggle to understand all the system elements and, crucially, the many interlinkages between them.
 Ordinary mortals are simply bemused.

 This is deeply regrettable for the decreasing efficiency of the system must be set against at least two other factors that make it difficult to solve its many shortcomings.
 First, of course, is the ageing of the population (as a consequence of rising longevity and the progressive retirement of the ‘baby boomers’).
 This, though in many ways to be celebrated, inevitably creates a rising demand for secure incomes in old age.
-Second, the financial crisis of 2008, the subsequent deep and long growth recession, and the absence of productivity growth are all working against the ability of the economy to generate the money needed to support the growing need for pensions (whether provided by the state, by employers, or via private saving).
+Second, the financial crisis of 2008, the subsequent deep and long growth recession, and the absence of decent productivity growth are all working against the ability of the economy to generate the money needed to support the growing need for pensions (whether provided by the state, by employers, or via private saving).

 So we have the worst of all worlds: a complex and inefficient pension system already ill-placed to meet rising demand as the financial crisis and its aftermath produce a weaker economy that is struggling to generate the money to pay the pensions that people expect.